wardle/nhspd/README.md

 mappings to different health and care data.
 In this example, we use those data to calculate a crude distance between those two postcodes.

+When used a library, the code to run as a web service is not included, by design.